Examples of Admissible Simplification of Mathematical Theories: Model 3. MINESWEEPER

 The following example is not a {\it simplification of the model} in its original form.
 "Minesweeper" is a computer game, quite popular among people that may be very far from science.
 This was a subject of a number of mathematical researches and not only in terms of the complexity theory: recently it was proved [R. Kaye] that {\it Turing machine computations can be reduced to infinite minesweeper problems.}

 Minesweeper's player always solves nontrivial but not too sophisticated tasks.
 Evidently this game can serve as a training tool.
 The problem is unique, as even starting with the same table, players can choose different cells to start with.
-Thus the teacher cannot control the level difficulty.
+Thus the teacher cannot control the difficulty level.
 Here it was decided to develop tables where several cell are open and these open cells determine the solution uniquely.
 First tables were produced manually, however such method proved to be quite time demanding...
-Therefore I have started developing an automatic production, and several months later I have realized that it takes to analyze spectral properties of discrete Laplacians in order to prepare a table for the primary school children to solve.
+Therefore Evgeny Lakshtanov have started developing an automatic production, and several months later he has realized that it takes to analyze spectral properties of discrete Laplacians in order to prepare a table for the primary school children to solve.

 An algorithm of table generation: 1.
 Draw a table $m \times n$ similar to a chess board.
 For every "black" cell Bernoulli test is performed and if the result is 1, we put a "mine" in this cell.
 After having run through all the black cells, we fill all "white" cells with numbers (0-4) that are equal to the amount of mines among neighbors.